Cassini-UVIS/users_guide/01_uvis_on_pds.md

 The ultraviolet channels are built into weight-relieved aluminum cases, and each contains

 * a reflecting telescope,
-* a concave grating spectrometer, and
+* a concave grating spectrometer,
 * an imaging, pulse-counting detector.

 Three slits are available: